lalitsom/MultiKeys/README.md

 	An aditional keyboard preferably with USB port.

 #### Wants to Contribute to Project
- some things to read first
+ some things to read first.
-[SDK] for vjoy drivers by [Shaul Eizikovich] [documentation] for  kernel hotkey by http://yorick.oblita.com
+ [SDK] for vjoy drivers by [Shaul Eizikovich].
+[documentation] for  kernel hotkey by http://yorick.oblita.com.

 #### Develop